 How many credits could I earn from study abroad?

 For the summer program, you can earn up to 6 Engineering Elective credits (EID300).
 The earning of these credits is contingent upon your submittal of a technical report as well as a cultural report.
+The technical report on your research project should be a conference quality paper in content, organization and grammar.
+Submission of the technical report to a peer-reviewed research publication forum (workshop/conference/journal) is strongly encouraged.
 For the semester program, you would be earning a semester’s worth of credit, enough that will keep you on your academic/major path.

 How much will the study abroad program cost?